 Matthew Thomas Brown

 Matthew Thomas Brown (b.
 2004) is a composer, conductor, pianist, and organist from Vienna, VA.
-He received much of his early music training in the liturgical music setting, starting his role as regular pianist/organist at St. Mark Catholic Church (Vienna, VA) at the age of 8.
+He received much of his early training in the liturgical music setting, starting his role as regular pianist/organist at St. Mark Catholic Church (Vienna, VA) at the age of eight.
 His first forays into composition were arrangements of favorite hymns, soon followed by original settings of psalms and Mass acclamations.

 Opportunities to bring together his composition and conducting worlds are of special interest to Brown.
 He frequently assists fellow student composers in bringing their works to the stage, taking up the baton in October 2024 to lead Benjamin Muir’s “Turbulence” for orchestra and, in March 2025, Max Allard’s “Banjo Concerto”.